 What if you have young children?
 Should you still take them to daycare every morning?
 What if your daycare isn’t reliable or your children get sick?
 Do you take off work or try to muddle through?

 If you were going into an office, these choices would be made for you.
-When you work from home, there are a lot of stressful decisions to make.
+When you work from home, there can be some of stressful decisions to make.

 More Isolation, Less Communication